 - Philip Ferentinos, Destination Manager.

 “This was my first Pride parade.
 I liked that we were a totally random group and I would get the chance to spend time with colleagues I don't usually see at work.
 The day was cheerful, diverse, free, fun, and very, very hot.
 Literally and figuratively.”

 - Alex Merkl, Personal Assistant.

 “It was not my first time at a Pride event, I've also been to Amsterdam.
-I thought it would be a fun and diverse group and it's usually more fun with more people.
-The more the merrier and all of that J. Everyone was happy, it was sunny with a lot of acceptance and body positivity.
+I wanted to enjoy the event with fun and like-minded people and this group ticked those boxes!
+Everyone was happy, it was sunny with a lot of acceptance and body positivity.
 Plus, it's amazing that there were so many people enjoying themselves to support such a positive and important message.”